 Point-to-Site (P2S) VPN connection gives you an individual server connections or machine (client) connections that you connect in from outside into your Azure Virtual Network.

 Configuring a Point-to-Site connection to Azure Virtual Network especially when dealing with certificates is not an easy task, it is a lengthy process.
-Thanks to Azure Network Adapter feature in Windows Admin that makes it easy!
+Thanks to Azure Network Adapter feature in Windows Admin Center that makes it easy!

 Microsoft has a detailed step by step guide on how to configure a Point-to-Site connection to Azure Virtual Network, so if you are interested in the manual approach, please check the following guide.